-The great advantage about the today’s IIoT oriented systems is the big range of solutions we are offered, and we are just seeing the top of the iceberg.
-Today’s market offers multiple options, even Open Source software ones which allows to easily gather real-time data and show it in dynamic fully customizable dashboards.
+The great advantage of today's IIoT oriented systems is the big range of solutions we are offered, and we are just seeing the tip of the iceberg.
+Today's market offers multiple options, even Open Source software ones which allows to easily gather real-time data and show it in dynamic fully customizable dashboards.
 This provides a huge advantage to the companies since they are not limited to one single solution from one manufacturer, but they have the whole range available, being possible even to integrate several DAQ systems with one centralized tool.

-The advantage of these systems lies also on their flexibilty.
+The advantage of these systems lies also on their flexibility.
 Networked systems must remain flexible in order to be able to react to changes quickly.
-As a result of the openness of the today’s monitoring systems, production systems can be scaled and expanded more easily.
+As a result of the openness of today's monitoring systems, production systems can be scaled and expanded more easily.
 Networks can be set up individually and flexibly with a few mouse clicks.
 Sensor Endpoints can be added to the network or easily displaced from one point to another with few to no impact for the manufacturer, and also no impact to the centralized monitoring platform.
 Through industrial communication standards, the information will be collected by strategic placed "Coordinators" within the factory, and transmitted to the monitoring platform.

 The centralized platform manages the data and the actions to be carried out.
-It integrates networks beyond hierarchy levels, from the sensor in production through to the smartphone at business level.
+It integrates networks beyond hierarchy levels, from the sensor in production through to the smartphone at the business level.
 Production data can be transferred to the ERP system directly or saved in the cloud.

-Maintenance is also one of the most challenging fields and with lot of improvement potential that we can have within the automotive industry.
-Maintenance costs are very high and it is very important to try to minimize them, and also to avoid machine crashes which impacts the whole manufacturing chain.
+Maintenance is also one of the most challenging fields and with a lot of improvement potential that we can have within the automotive industry.
+Maintenance costs are very high and it is very important to try to minimize them, and also to avoid machine crashes which impact the whole manufacturing chain.
 The emerging market for Predictive Maintenance shows increasing growth as maintenance strategies move from what has been known as Condition-based Maintenance to Analytics- and IoT-enabled Predictive Maintenance.
 The transition toward Predictive Maintenance is mostly driven by new IoT monitoring platforms, low-cost secure cloud storage as well as analytics vendors that offer dynamic data models play.
 Predictive maintenance, a 1,5M$ market in 2016 is expected to grow to 11M$ by 2022.

 It is not about the quantity but the quality of the data, the way we treat it and the way we use it.
-In the era of the IoT and IIoT we need to be able to distinguish from what is needed and what provides us added value to what is "nice to have".
+In the era of the IoT and IIoT, we need to be able to distinguish from what is needed and what provides us added value to what is "nice to have".
 If we are able to be conscious of that, monitoring becomes a very powerful tool.